Ibolya (Ibi) Losoncz

 PhD in Regulation, Justice and Diplomacy, The Australian National University; Bachelor of Psychology (Hons I), Charles Sturt University

-Dr. Ibolya (Ibi) Losoncz is a Research Fellow in the School of Regulation and Global Governance (RegNet), Australian National University (ANU).
+Dr. Ibolya (Ibi) Losoncz is a Research Officer in the School of Regulation and Global Governance (RegNet), Australian National University (ANU).
 She completed her PhD at the ANU (2014).
 She also holds a Honor’s degree in psychology from Charles Sturt University (2003).
 Before commencing her PhD at the ANU, Ibi has been a senior research analyst at various public service departments and research institutes, including the Department of Social Services, the Bureau of Transport and Regional Economics, and the Australian Institute of Criminology.
 Ibi’s doctoral thesis — ‘Blocked opportunity and threatened identity: Understanding experiences of disrespect in South Sudanese Australians’ — explored the resettlement experiences of South Sudanese refugees and their relations with Australian regulating authorities and social institutions.

 Ibi’s published works are in the areas of refugee resettlement, social capital, work-life balance of Australian mothers, post-separation parental arrangements, and spatial distribution of crime.